 Thereafter, the defendant may lawfully indicate in response to questions concerning his or her prior criminal record that he or she was not convicted of a criminal offense The only exception to this is on subsequent peace officer applications, in which case the defendant may not omit reference to the arrest and judgment.

 Below are some of the Eligibility and Qualifications for Deferred Entry of Judgment.
 This list is not exhaustive and does not guarantee that your individual case is eligible for DEJ.

 1. You must have no prior convictions involving controlled substances (just for prior drug charges).

 2. The offense you are charged with cannot involve a crime of violence.

 3. There must be no evidence that you committed any drug offense, such as sale or possession for sale, other than one of the listed offenses (just for prior drug charges).

 4. You cannot have ever in the past failed to successfully complete probation or parole.

 5. You cannot have previously done DEJ within the last five years.

 6. You cannot have any prior felony convictions within the last five years.

-If you are facing possible criminal charges or have already been charged and would like to see if your case is eligible for Deferred Entry of Judgment, contact our offices for a free consultation of your case.
+If you are facing possible criminal charges or have already been charged and would like to see if your case is eligible for Deferred Entry of Judgment, contact our offices of your case.